Leather Care

 Brass Hardware Maintenance

-When I clean my bags, I also like to polish my brass buckles and clips.
+1. When I clean my bags, I also like to polish my brass buckles and clips.
 You can do this with a mild dish soap, and dry it immediately.
-If your brass buckles are tarnishing, you can use a specific brass cleaner.
+If your brass buckles are tarnishing, you can use a brass cleaner.
 I use “Brasso Metal Polish”.
+Be careful not to get Brasso on the leather, as it could stain.

 Repairs